ausybenelux/drupical/README.md

 Problem | Solution
 --------|---------
-Permission error on a log directory when booting. | On the host machine, remove all but the `.gitkeep` file in the `logs` directory and run `vagrant reload`. mount.nfs: access denied error | On the host machine, run `sudo rm /etc/exports` and `vagrant reload` 403 / Forbidden error when visiting the site in a browser | Run `vagrant reload` on the host machine No connection error when going to the website in a browser | SSH into the machine and run `sudo apache2ctl start` Box in wrong state error | Run `vagrant destroy`, remove the .vagrant directory and check if there are corrupt devices that should be removed in VirtualBox -> File -> Virtual Media Manager
+Permission error on a log directory when booting. | On the host machine, remove all but the `.gitkeep` file in the `logs` directory and run `vagrant reload`. mount.nfs: access denied error | Run `rake emergency_fix:nfs`.
+403 / Forbidden error when visiting the site in a browser | Run `rake core:reload`.
+No connection error when going to the website in a browser | Run `rake maintenance:restart_apache` && `rake maintenance:restart_mysql`.
+Box in wrong state error | Run `rake core:destroy`, remove the .vagrant directory and check if there are corrupt devices that should be removed in VirtualBox -> File -> Virtual Media Manager.
-Network interface is defined twice | Use Vagrant 1.7.1 There was an error while executing `VBoxManage` | killall -9 VBoxHeadless && vagrant reload.
+Network interface is defined twice | Install most recent version of vagrant.
+There was an error while executing `VBoxManage` | Run `rake emergency_fix:forcekill` && `rake core:reload`.
 If that fails, restart your machine.
-Vagrant won't boot after cancelling vagrant up with cmd + c | restart your machine Vagrant won't start: "A virtual machine with the name xxx123 already exists" | Run `vagrant destroy`, remove the .vagrant directory and check if there are corrupt devices that should be removed in VirtualBox -> File -> Virtual Media Manager
+Vagrant won't boot after cancelling vagrant up with cmd + c | Run `rake emergency_fix:forcekill` && `rake core:reload`.
+If that fails, restart your machine.
+Vagrant won't start: "A virtual machine with the name xxx123 already exists" | Run `rake core:destroy`, remove the .vagrant directory and check if there are corrupt devices that should be removed in VirtualBox -> File -> Virtual Media Manager.